Real Madrid fan club massacres: Reaction

-The attack was condemned by soccer fans around the world.
 Javier Tebas Medrano the President of Spain's La Liga responded to the attack with the statement "Terrorism has attacked football.
 We are with the victims and their families."
 The Real Madrid football club itself expressed "great sadness" and offered its "regards and condolences" to the families and friends of the victims.
 Real Madrid players wore black armbands for their away game against Deportivo de La Coruña, on 14 May 2016, as a mark of respect.
 The team also honoured the victims by observing a moment of silence before their match.

-On May 28, 2016, family and friends of victims gathered at the cafe to watch the game, surrounded by armed police, frisking those who attempted to enter the cafe.
+On 28 May 2016, family and friends of victims gathered at the cafe to watch the game, surrounded by armed police, frisking those who attempted to enter the cafe.

 After the second attack, Florentino Pérez, the club president, dedicated Real Madrid's win to the fans that were killed, and other Iraqi club fans, including those killed by IS.
 Alaa al-Hashemi, the Iraqi ambassador to Spain, thanked the club and invited the president to visit Iraq.